rbi-mtm/ams/day1/README_handson.md

 ## Part A: Minimize a LJ structure<a id="sec-4-3"></a>

+The files for this exercise are located in `ams/day1/minimize`.

-1. In the directory `minimize/`, you will the lammps input file `lammps.in`, and a structure file `struc.lmp`.
+1. In the directory you will the lammps input file `lammps.in`, and a structure file `struc.lmp`.
 The structure was taken from one particular trajectory of a MD simulation of Lennard-Jonesium at density $\rho=1.1$ and $T=0.48$.
 According to the phase diagram of the previous exercise, the structure should be FCC.
 However, since the temperature is nonzero, the structure contains significant distortions from the lattice positions.

     View the structure with `ovito` and use the modifier "Polyhedral Template Matching" to try and make some sense of it.